How to install and use

 2. Creating the IAC github repository

 In your GitHub organization, you need to create a git repository.
-Usually it is called goliac-teams
+Usually it is called goliac-teams.

 You have different way to initialize it.